Degree, Minors and Certificates Offered

 Students must complete 18 total credit hours.
 15 credit hours from the 300 level or above, including one course from POLS 305, 315, 335, 375 or 385.

-Students should choose one of the 100 or 200 level political science courses as part of their General Education Core in social sciences, since a 100 or 200 level course is prerequisite for 300 level courses.
+Students should choose one of the 100 or 200 level political science courses, since a 100 or 200 level course is prerequisite for 300 level courses.

 Undergraduate Certificate in Law and Society